SahanaVeer/juno-pm/02-strategy/strategy-one-pager.md

 IN: Analyze user signals, feedback, and product context to surface patterns, identify likely user intent, and recommend product priorities or next steps.

-OUT: Autonomously make or approve product decisions.
-The PM remains the final decision-maker.
+OUT: Autonomously make or approve product decisions: the PM remains the final decision-maker.
-     Automatically execute changes in production.
-Juno will not modify features, workflows, or customer experiences without human review and approval.
+Automatically execute changes in production:Juno will not modify features, workflows, or customer experiences without human review and approval.